Which place is cheaper, Chicago or Dallas?

 Both Chicago and Dallas are popular destinations to visit in the winter with plenty of activities.
 Also, many visitors come to Chicago in the winter for the museums, the Christmas ambience, the shopping scene, the theater shows, and the cuisine.

 Chicago can get quite cold in the winter.
 Dallas is much warmer than Chicago in the winter.
-The temperature in Dallas is usually 46°F (8°C) in January, and Chicago stays around 25°F (-4°C).
+The daily temperature in Dallas averages around 46°F (8°C) in January, and Chicago fluctuates around 25°F (-4°C).

 Dallas usually receives more sunshine than Chicago during winter.
-At this time of the year, Dallas gets 183 hours of sunny skies, while Chicago receives 134 hours of full sun.
+Dallas gets 183 hours of sunny skies, while Chicago receives 134 hours of full sun in the winter.

 In January, Dallas usually receives around the same amount of rain as Chicago.
-At this time of the year, Dallas gets 1.8 inches (45 mm) of rain, while Chicago receives 1.9 inches (47 mm) of rain each month for the winter.
+Dallas gets 1.8 inches (45 mm) of rain, while Chicago receives 1.9 inches (47 mm) of rain each month for the winter.

 Both Chicago and Dallas during the spring are popular places to visit.
 Also, most visitors come to Chicago for the beaches, the activities around the city, and the natural beauty during these months.

 In the spring, Dallas is much warmer than Chicago.
-Typically, the spring temperatures in Dallas in April are around 68°F (20°C), and Chicago is about 52°F (11°C).
+Typically, the spring temperatures in Dallas in April average around 68°F (20°C), and Chicago averages at about 52°F (11°C).